-Swimming Pool is one of the art places that I really enjoy visiting in Sofia.
-It won’t be a lie if I tell you that sometimes people go there more for the place and the amazing view than for the exhibition or performance.
+The Swimming Pool is one of the art venues that I truly enjoy visiting in Sofia.
+It wouldn’t be an exaggeration to say that people often go there more for the ambiance and the amazing view than for the exhibition or performance.

-Now the apartment hosts contemporary art and invites us to enjoy the roof view of the heart of Sofia.
-The terrace has a couple of levels so be sure to check them all and make some photos while having a drink.
+Now, the apartment hosts contemporary art and invites us to enjoy the rooftop view of the heart of Sofia.
+The terrace has a couple of levels, so be sure to explore them all and capture some photos while having a drink.

-So please first check their Facebook or site to see whether there is an event going on.
+Important note: The Swimming Pool is closed between exhibitions and cannot be visited.
+Therefore, please check their Facebook or website to see whether an event is going on.

-Also the entrance is free on the first and last day of exhibition (and on the rest it’s paid for).
+Also, the entrance is free on the first and last day of the exhibition (and on other days, it is paid).